ituvisionlab/BFL-P/README.md

 # A Parallel Federated Learning Framework
 This repository is created to experiment easily in parallel for the state of the art methods in Federated Learning.
 It also includes the implementation of [How to Combine Variational Bayesian Networks in Federated Learning](https://arxiv.org/abs/2206.10897) in Pytorch.
 Please cite the paper if you benefit from this framework.
 For further details, contact buldu19@itu.edu.tr or ozera17@itu.edu.tr.

+## Supported Algorithms

+- SCAFFOLD
+- FedProx
+- FedAvg
+- FedNova
+- BFLAvg (Ours)

 # Requirements and Usage
 ## Requirements